ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 Deficiencies of the existing algorithm:
 ---------------------------------------
-The algorithm works quite well producing fairly good plans with either simple values at the leafs or JumpTables.
+The algorithm works quite well producing fairly good plans with either simple values at the leaves or JumpTables.
 If you stare at the generated plans for a bit though it's not difficult to see how we could do better.

 Here are some examples:
 1. Sometimes it generates superfluous comparisons like for a example the issue https://gitlab.haskell.org/ghc/ghc/-/issues/19290 with an analysis by Henry on what goes wrong.